borud/spanlisten/README.md

 # Spanlisten

 This project is a template project for a workshop on how to integrate with Span.
 In this case for Autronica.
+The project is a step by step tutorial of a few select topics.
+If you want to follow the steps make sure you check out the project and all its tags:

+    git clone git@github.com:borud/spanlisten.git
+    cd spanlisten
+    git fetch --all --tags

+This should make sure you have all the tags locally.
+You can test this by issuing the command

+    git tag

+which will list all of the tags.

+### Browse the source

+A much easier way to navigate the code is simply to use the Githuib UI and jump between tags and browse the code there.
+It can also be useful to navigate to the commit history and source diffs to see what was changed.

 ## Setup